seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-29-reactphp-udp.md

         });
 {% endhighlight %}

-To test the server we can use *netcat* from the command line:
+To test our server we can use *netcat* from the command line:

 {% highlight bash %}
 $ nc -uv localhost 1234
 Connection to localhost port 1234 [udp/search-agent] succeeded!
 {% endhighlight %}

 Nice!
 The server is working and listening for the incoming datagrams.
 Now its time to create a simple client.
-And again we create an event loop and a factory, and then use factory's `createClient()` method, which also returns a promise:
+And again we create an event loop and a factory, and then use the factory's `createClient()` method, which also returns a promise:

 {% highlight php %}
 <?php